 Our special guests and activities included …

-Joan Bellant Hanten, Vice President Olympic College Relations, Retired emceed both award ceremonies.
+Caroline Stein, WSSEF Board Member, emceed both award ceremonies with enunciation assistance from Nishanth Kumar Singh and Sudheer Kumar Koyada.
 The awards were presented on stage by Eureka Lodge #20, Seattle’s Masonic Lodge for Science Education.

-Representatives from higher educational institutions traveled to the Fair personally speaking to the students, families and the public about the benefits their universities offer.
+Representative from higher educational institution traveled to the Fair personally speaking to the students, families and the public about the benefits their universities offer.